aritrikg/Singitronic/README.md

-<h1>Electronics eCommerce Shop With Admin Dashboard in Next.js and Node.js</h1>
+<h1>Singitronic - Electronics eCommerce Shop With Admin Dashboard in Next.js and Node.js</h1>

 Electronics eCommerce Shop with Admin Dashboard is a free online store built using Next.js, Node.js, and MySQL.
 The project features a custom design, is fully responsive, and was developed entirely from scratch.